SSWConsulting/SSW.Rules.Content/rules/unplanned-outage-process/rule.md

 archivedreason: null
 guid: d96278bc-f927-4079-ba6c-c0b3c9a49b0d
 ---
-For planned outages, see https://www.ssw.com.au/rules/planned-outage-process
+For planned outages, see [Outage - Do you have a planned outage process?](https://www.ssw.com.au/rules/planned-outage-process)

-During your course of being a SysAdmin, you will come across many outages.
+During your course of being a SysAdmin, you will come across many unplanned outages.
 Some of them will impact BAU (Business as usual) and others will just be minor service outages.
-Do you know what to do you have a plan in the event of these outages?
+Do you know what to do in the event of these outages?

 <!--endintro-->

 Below is a process for these types of outages.
-Some amount of common sense is required here, an outage would be if services that would affect BAU work are disrupted for SSW and/or some hardware has failed.
+Some amount of common sense is required here, an outage would be if services that would affect BAU work are disrupted and/or some hardware has failed.

 Hardware Outage: